 - Food – Average Daily – 200, P6,000/monthly

 - Transportation, Grab Daily Average P90, Tricycle – 40, P3,900/monthly

 - Car Loan – 12,261

 - Cigarette – 80, 2,400/month

 TOTAL EXPENSES = (8,174.5 + 24,661) = P 32,735.5

 NOTE: Travel & other Miscellaneous NOT included.

 While Makati is a great city, our second home, if we are not wise in our finances, we may end up break even.
 Thus, saving and investing is important.
 We cannot stop inflation and valuation.
 It is part of our lives.
 We can choose to be paying bills all our lives or make money work for us. 🙂 At the end of the day, It is not how much we earn but how much we save and invest.
-The pursuit to financial independence can be achieved through financial education, but this blog is not all financial education, it is all about Cost Of Living.
+The pursuit to financial independence can be achieved through financial education, however this blog is not all about financial education, it is all about Cost Of Living.